laboratoire écologie et art pour une société en transition

 a sensorial-juridical cartography

-Since last spring, we have been working with lawyer Marine Calmet and talking with OCEau (Cantonal Office of Water) to imagine how to include, in a written law on river rights, what is usually overlooked, i.e. the relationship between peoples and the river, their love, their sorrow, their memories and the care they show for it in the face of eco-landscape disappearance.
-The things that were gathered and woven together during the walks – whether a piece of moss, a bird song, a reflection of light on the river or a trace of rubbish – will serve as the starting point for the project.
-Maud Abbé-Decarroux is curating a publication inspired by this process.
+In 2023, we worked with lawyer Marine Calmet and talked with OCEau (Cantonal Office of Water) to imagine how to include, in a written law on river rights, what is usually overlooked, i.e. the relationship between peoples and the river, their love, their sorrow, their memories and the care they show for it in the face of eco-landscape disappearance.
+The things that were gathered and woven together during the walks – whether a piece of moss, a bird song, a reflection of light on the river or a trace of rubbish – served as the starting point for the project and today as tools to support discussions for a future law.
+A publication, illustrated by Maud Abbé-Decarroux and directed by least, recounts the thought process behind it.

 a community of river guardians